 17-20 September 2012 – PWYP Chad attended the ten year anniversary of PWYP, where PWYP’s new strategy, Vision 20/20, was officially adopted.

-5-8 March 2012 – PWYP Chad hosts the Africa Steering Committee’s second meeting
+5-8 March 2012 – PWYP Chad hosted the Africa Steering Committee’s second meeting

 18 January 2012 – PWYP member GRAMPTC (the Chad/Cameroon Alternative Research and Petrol Project Monitoring Group), acting on behalf of 22,500 farmers from 25 villages in the Doba region of Chad, filed a complaint with the World Bank for human and environmental rights abuses caused by the pipeline project.